Skip to main content

 Completing the banking union

-On 18 April 2023 the European Commission adopted a proposal to adjust and further strengthen the existing EU bank crisis management and deposit insurance (CMDI) framework, with a focus on medium-sized and smaller banks.
-The reform constitutes an important step forward in strengthening the second pillar of the banking union and it paves the way towards further progress on completing the banking union.
+On 18 April 2023 the European Commission adopted a proposal to adjust and further strengthen the existing EU bank crisis management and deposit insurance (CMDI) framework, with a particular focus on medium-sized and smaller banks.
+The reform constitutes will help strengthen the SRM and paves the way for further progress on completing the banking union.

 More about the banking union